 After almost six years of consorting, my fiancé (the extroverted extrovert) and I (the quieter but astute observer) have recently moved in together for real, boots ‘n all.

 By which I mean, there’s no more “I’m going home to stay at my place tonight” nor any pre-meditated Plan B. Being that we’ve each sold heaps of furniture and other crap to fit each other in.
 Big strides for two decades of commitment-phobic me.

 To state the bleeding obvious, there can be challenges when introvert meets extrovert

-I’m going to assume that you can envisage some of the wild differences & resulting complexities when introvert meets extrovert, but here’s a starter for 10 should you be feeling a bit in the dark…
+If you're in the dark about some of the wild differences & resulting complexities when introvert meets extrovert, here’s a starter for 10 to help you out…

 And yet, despite our paradoxes somehow it works and then some, because...